Quick Answer

 Managing Vaccine Fever (Bukhar)

-Vaccine-induced fever is common, harmless, and actually beneficial - it boosts your baby’s immune response!
+Vaccine-induced fever is common and usually not harmful - it is part of your baby’s immune response.

 Timeline: